ibbocus/Jenkins_Docker_Pipeline/README.md

 - Now if we run a build we will get the error 'npm not found', therefore we will download npm on our jenkins slave

-- Do we run this build in sudo su?
-I dunno
--
 ```
 sudo apt-get install python-software-properties
 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -